Formula Auditing in Excel: two ways in which you can use it for checking formulas in your worksheets

 - Trace Precedents

 In the video below you will see how they both work.
 Excel is such a sophisticated package that sometimes a little help is required in order to understand what is going on.
-This is especially true if someone else has constructed a formula on a sheet and you want help to understand it.
+This is especially true if someone else has constructed a formula on a sheet and you need help to understand it.

+Secondly we will look at race precedents.
 Trace Precedents allows you to see which cell precedents are used in the making up of a formula cell.
 Again, this works across worksheets and even across workbooks if they are open.

 Both of these are covered in our Excel training courses which we run in Worcestershire, Herefordshire, across the Midlands and throughout the UK.